What Is Career Counseling? And How to Know When You Need It

 4 signs that career counseling is right for you

-There are many factors to consider before hiring a career counselor, including the cost of counseling, what the experience is like, and the outcomes you can expect.
+You should consider various factors before hiring a career counselor, including the cost of counseling, the experience, and the outcomes you can expect.

 The following signs may mean that getting a career counselor is a viable next step for you: